-Prerequisite: Microbiology 310 or an introductory course in microbiology and consent of Taxonomy, comparative physiology and ecology of representative microorganisms found in various natural environments.
+Prerequisite: Credit or concurrent registration in Microbiology 510.
+Methods and procedures for the selective isolation and characterization of important groups of soil and water bacteria.
 515. Bacterial and Viral Genetics (2) I, II Prerequisites: Chemistry 361A; Microbiology 310.
 The genetics of bacteriophages and bacteria.
 520. Pathogenic Bacteriology (4) I, II Two lectures and six hours of laboratory.

 Prerequisites: Microbiology 310 with a minimum grade of C; Chemistry 250 or 251.
 Recommended: Chemistry 361A.
 Bacterial and rickettsial agents of disease in man and other animals.
 Consideration of host-parasite relationships, the biology of the inciting agents and mechanisms of host resistance.
 Laboratory experience in isolation and identification of bacterial pathogens.
-525. Medical Mycology (4) I, II Two lectures and six hours of laboratory.
+525. Medical Mycology (4) I, II selected the sample of the sample sample Two lectures and six hours of laboratory.
 Prerequisite: Microbiology 310.

 Mycotic agents of disease in human and other animals.
-Consideration of the biology of fungi; concepts of host-parasite relationships, including factors affecting virulence and immunity.
-Experience in systematic identification.

-530. Hematology (4) I, II

-Two lectures and six hours of laboratory.

-Prerequisite: Microbiology 310.

-The study of normal and pathological blood with chemical, physical and microscopic methods.
-535. General Virology (2) I, II Prerequisite: Microbiology 310.
-Recommended: Microbiology 330 and 520.
+Consideration of the biology of fungi; concepts of host-parasite relationships, including factors affecting virulence and 530.
+Hematology (4) I, II Two lectures and six hours of laboratory.
+The study of normal and pathological blood with chemical, physical and microscopic methods. the calculation of engineer in the sales and 535.
+General Virology (2) I, II Prerequisite: Microbiology 310.
+Recommended: Microbiology 520 and 540.
 Viruses, their structure, function, culture, and methods of study.
 535L.
-General Virology Laboratory (2) II Six hours of laboratory.
+General Virology Laboratory (2) I, II Six hours of laboratory.
 Prerequisite: Credit or concurrent registration in Microbiology 535.
+The culture, isolation, and characterization of viruses. to to peed out on increasing a living feat A increasing a fulbook 540.
+Immunology and Serology (2) I, II Prerequisites: Chemistry 361A and one upper division biological science course.
+Immunochemistry of antigens and antibodies; their interactions in vitro and in vivo.
+Cellular immune mechanisms.
+Immunopathologies.
+Not open to students with credit in Microbiology 540L.
+Immunology and Serology Laboratory (2) I, II Six hours of laboratory.

-The culture, isolation, and characterization of viruses.
-560. Marine Microbiology (2) I Prerequisites: Microbiology 310 or an introductory course in microbiology and consent of instructor.
-Microbiological population of estuary and ocean waters; interrelationships with other organisms and the physical and chemical environment.
+Prerequisites: Microbiology 310 and credit or concurrent registration in Microbiology 540.
+Serological and cellular immunological techniques.
+Not open to students with credit in Microbiology 330L.
+560. Marine Microbiology (2) I Prerequisites: Microbiology 310 or an introductory course in microbiology and consent of Microbiological population of estuary and ocean waters; interrelationships with other organisms and the physical and chemical environment.
 560L.
 Marine Microbiology Laboratory (2) I Six hours of laboratory.

 Prerequisite: Credit or concurrent registration in Microbiology 560.

-580. Animal Viruses (4) I

-Two lectures and six hours of laboratory.
+580. Animal Viruses (4) I Two lectures and six hours of laboratory.

 Prerequisite: Microbiology 535.
-Recommended: Microbiology 330, 520 and 535L.
+Recommended: Microbiology 520, 535L, 540.
 Animal virus identification and investigation, emphasizing cell culture, cytopathic effects and serology.
 590. Electron Microscopy (4) II Two lectures and six hours of laboratory.

-Prerequisites: Physics 180A-180B and 182A-182B; Microbiology 310.
-Recommended: Principles and techniques in the biological application of the electron microscope.
-Microbiology 535 and Zoology 508.
-596. Selected Topics in Microbiology (1-3) Prerequisite: Consent of instructor.
+Prerequisites: Physics 1994 1995 Prerequisites: Physics 180A-180B and 182A-182B; Microbiology 310.
+Recommended: Microbiology 535 and Zoology 508.